imarsman/datetime/README.md

 to parse the incoming timestamp.
 If the incoming timestamp is in a Unix timestamp format an attempt is made to parse it as such.

+For an interesting task a date package is being worked on which has no time portion.
+It is based on the Gregorian calendar and is designed to allow reasonably accurate work with dates over a very large range, larger than the Golang time package, which is based on nanoseconds, does.
+Dates assume UTC as the idea of timezones is perhaps not something as meaningful over millions or billions of years.
+A clock package is planned as well and a big time package is possible by combining the date and clock package.
+This is essentially similar to a time package that used a larger numerical type to hold time values, such as an int128.

 The code for ISO-8601 date and timespan handling is licenced under the BSD-3-Clause Licence.
 You can read this licence at the end of the LICENCE file for this project.